Last Updated on October 19, 2022

-Windows says that the Game mode helps in optimizing all-around windows processes, windows updates and other windows related stuff while running games if you have the game mode enabled.
-But this isn’t factually true, game bar has been known for causing issues related to FPS.
-So it’s better to turn it off if you are not using it, Nvidia’s Shadowplay is better for capturing game clips.
+Windows says that the Game mode helps optimize all-around windows processes, windows updates, and other windows related stuff while running games if you have the game mode enabled.
+But this isn’t factually true, the game bar has been known for causing issues related to FPS.
+So it’s better to turn it off if you are not using it; Nvidia’s Shadowplay is better for capturing game clips.

 - Click Start > Settings > Gaming

 - On the Game Bar, set “Record game clips, screenshots, and broadcast using Game bar” to off.

 - Now head to the Captures tab and set the “Record the background while I’m playing a game” to Off.